Lavington Public School

 If your child carry's their own adrenaline autoinjector to and from school, the school must be notified and a parent request form will be sent home.

-Disability, learning and support
+Disability, Learning and Support

 There is a range of programs and services available in NSW public schools to help students with disability and additional learning and support needs get the most out of school.
 These programs and services are designed to offer students personalised learning and support to meet their individual needs.